How can I deal with a team member with a bad attitude?

 Maybe that’s because I deal with people problems before they become huge sources of conflict (ha!
 No it’s not that) or I’m such a paragon of leadership (ha!
 It’s definitely not that) or because I’ve been lucky with always working with professionals who care about their work (yep, more likely to be that one).

-Having said that, in my line management role I had to deal with individuals who didn’t work in the professional way I would expect.
+Having said that, in my line management role I had to deal with individuals who didn’t work in the professional way I would expect, or the way my company culture finds acceptable.

 And I know my team members have had people in their teams who haven’t had the attitude one might expect.